Code-Institute-Submissions/milestone_project_004/README.md

 ### Setting up PostgreSQL database

+From now on I have documented the steps I have taken but I have been following the Code Institute tutorials as this is my first time setting up AWS.

 In heroku I added on postgresql to the dashboard.
 In settings I copied the config variable URL and returned to my text editor.
 I installed dj-database-url and then downloaded homebrew to install postgresql.

 ### Configuring PostreSQL in settings.py